 Trump: Hurricane Maria 'obliterated' Puerto Rico, but recovery to start soon with 'great gusto'

-(SAN JUAN, Puerto Rico) — President Donald Trump said Thursday that Hurricane Maria “absolutely obliterated” Puerto Rico and “totally destroyed” the U.S. territory’s power grid, but that the recovery process will begin soon with “great gusto.”

-The president spoke at the United Nations General Assembly in New York City on Thursday morning, saying the island “got hit with winds.
-They say they’ve never seen winds like this anywhere.”
+“We have many deaths, but it is a miracle that we do not have hundreds of deaths in the country,” Skerrit told ABS Television.

+The storm has led to at least 18 deaths thus far, including 15 in Dominica, two in Guadeloupe and one in Puerto Rico.

-After pummeling Puerto Rico and leaving the island in the dark, Hurricane Maria re-strengthened to a major hurricane early Thursday.
+After pummeling through the Caribbean, Maria restrengthened to a major hurricane early Thursday.

-Even as Hurricane Maria moved away from Puerto Rico, the U.S. territory was still being hit with strong winds and heavy rain overnight.
-Storm surge was receding Thursday morning, but Puerto Rico was hit with 20 to 30 inches of rain in 24 hours, with some areas seeing 35 inches locally.
-The hurricane came ashore there as a powerful Category 4 with 155 mph winds — the first Category 4 storm to hit the island since 1932.

-As of 11 a.m., Hurricane Maria was traveling northwest at 9 mph, with Turks and Caicos in its path.
-The storm’s massive eye was located about 150 miles southeast of Grand Turk Island at that time.
+As of 2 p.m.
+ET, Maria’s maximum sustained wind had increased to 120 mph, making it a major Category 3 hurricane, according to the National Hurricane Center.
+The storm’s massive eye was located about 85 miles east-northeast of Puerto Plata, Dominican Republic.
+Maria was traveling northwest at 9 mph, with Turks and Caicos in its path.

-Hurricane Maria is forecast to strengthen even more as it moves north of the Dominican Republic and passes just east of Turks and Caicos by Friday morning.
-Hurricane Maria could be a high-end Category 3 or low-end Category 4 storm when it impacts Turks and Caicos, unleashing gusty winds, heavy rain and a potentially dangerous storm surge, but Hurricane Maria is still not expected to directly hit the archipelago.
+Maria is forecast to strengthen even more as it moves north of the Dominican Republic and passes just east of Turks and Caicos by Friday morning.

-From there, Hurricane Maria will likely weaken as it moves between Bermuda and the eastern coast of the United States.
-The storm should move further east of the U.S. and out to sea sometime next week.
+From there, Maria will likely weaken over the weekend as it moves between Bermuda and the eastern coast of the United States.
+The diminishing storm should move further east of the U.S. and out to sea sometime next week.

 Puerto Rico’s emergency management agency confirmed on Wednesday afternoon that 100 percent of the island had lost power, noting that anyone with electricity was using a generator.